Garden Route Road Trip itinerary

 Day 2: Jeffrey’s Bay

-If you are a strong surfer or looking to take lessons Jeffrey’s Bay is the place for you.
+If you are a strong surfer or looking to take lessons Jeffrey’s Bay is the place for you along the Garden Route South Africa.
 I booked 3 nights for us in Jeffrey’s Bay with the intention to surf every day, but alas, surfing was not in the cards for me there.
 The truth was, that in part of Jeffrey’s Bay it is very rocky to get out into the waves, and you stand a very good chance of getting cut up.
 In the other part of the bay, you have more opportunities for beginner surfers.
 For someone who’s (maybe) intermediate, I felt this wasn’t really the best location for me – Lombok is still my best option!

 Even if you’re not a surfer, Jeffrey’s Bay (J-Bay) is a great jumping off point for both Port Elizabeth and the areas surrounding including Cape St. Francis.
 When you stop in J-Bay on your Garden Route itinerary there are a couple must-do’s: